The 2026 Annual Conference

 Scholarships to cover full registration are available for new growers and students who may not otherwise be able to attend the conference.
 Contact MJ Oviatt (mj@savannainstitute.org) to obtain a scholarship application form.
 Scholarships will be awarded first come, first serve.

-Register by June 15 to avoid the $50 late fee.
 Full refunds will be available through July 5, full refund less a $50 processing fee through July 16, and no refunds after July 16 with few exceptions.

 Sponsorship and Exhibitor packages at levels ranging from $500 to $10,000 are available to assist with conference expenses and providing scholarships.
 These packages offer significant benefits to the contributing individual or organization including conference recognition, free advertising in the conference program booklet, Marketplace, and The Nutshell; waiving of registration and exhibitor fees; and welcome/banquet tickets.
 Contact NNGAconference@gmail.com to arrange payment, invoicing, and codes to waive fees included in benefits.
 Click here or below for more information.